PKB-rogergallart/DataScience/Machine Learning/Supervised Learning/Classification/classification_metrics.md

 - Sensitivity = True Positive Rate (TPR) = Recall = Proportion of positive class correctly predicted as positive
 - Specificity = 1 - FPR = Proportion of negative class correctly predicted as negative

+There is a trade-off between Sensitivity and Specificity.
+In binary logistic regression, threshold can be adjusted to increase sensitivity or specificity.

 ### ROC and AUC

 - ROC = Receiving Operating Characteristics.
 Plot of FPR vs TPR for different threshold values (in logistic regression)